 Jean Paul Jaquett was born in Nuremburg, Bavaria, about 1615-1620.
 He was the son of Peter Paul and Anna Maria Jaquet (Bavarian spelling).
 He left his native land and settled for a time in Holland, where he became identified with the Dutch West India Company, spending some years in their service in Brazil.
 In Holland Jean Paul Jaquett married Maria de Carpentier.
 Church records show that he was baptized in New York City at the Dutch Reformed Church on July 18, 1655, having arrived in New York about 1650-1655.
 This indicates that he was among the many settlers from a variety of European communities who were attracted to the New Netherlands, the Dutch colony along the Hudson River.
 Records also show that Jaquett was appointed vice-director and chief magistrate of the South River of New Netherlands.

-Thomas Leavitt arrived in New Hampshire from England about 1637, living at first in Exeter and then Hampton.
+Thomas Leavitt arrived in New Hampshire from England about 1637, living first in Exeter and then Hampton.
 He married Elizabeth, about whom little is known.
 In 1644 he married Isabella Bland, widow of Francis Asten and daughter of Joshua and Joanna Bland.
-An article by Thomas’s great-great grandson in the Granite Monthly, vol. 25, states that Thomas Leavitt came from Lincolnshire, England; and that his name is first found in the public papers of Exeter, where histories state that he signed the so-called “Combination” in 1639, a society which disintegrated soon after he moved to Hampton.
+An article by Thomas’s great-great grandson in the Granite Monthly, vol. 25, states that Thomas Leavitt came from Lincolnshire, England.
+His name is first found in the public papers of Exeter, where histories state that in 1639 he signed the so-called “Combination,” a society which disintegrated soon after he moved to Hampton.

 Thomas Leavitt also had a son with his first wife, Elizabeth, whose name was Thomas.
 This son moved to Portland, Maine.
 The History of Portland, vol. II, pg.
 7, published in 1833, states: “Among the 25 people killed by 500 Indians and French was Thomas Leavitt and his family in August 1703.”